Executive Summary

 Architecture & Spreadsheet Philosophy

-Cube positions itself as the data and governance layer between source systems and spreadsheets.
-It is middleware by design.
-Data flows from ERPs, CRMs and HRIS into Cube's centralized data hub.
-Finance teams pull governed data into Excel or Google Sheets through the add-in, build models using native spreadsheet formulas and push outputs back.
+Cube positions itself as the governance and data layer between source systems and spreadsheets.
+Data flows from ERPs, CRMs and HRIS into Cube’s centralized data hub.
+Finance teams pull governed data into Excel or Google Sheets through the add-in and push outputs back.
 Cube handles versioning, audit trails, rollups and automated refresh.

 The architecture is intentionally lightweight.
-Cube does not impose a semantic model, does not require dimensional configuration and does not try to transform how finance teams work.
-It adds infrastructure to what already exists.
+Cube does not impose a semantic model or dimensional structure.
+It adds infrastructure to existing spreadsheets without requiring a structural overhaul of how finance works.

 Aleph goes deeper.
-It doesn't just centralize data - it normalizes, transforms and structures it through a semantic layer that understands finance objects like accounts, departments, cost centers, headcount and drivers.
-This semantic layer enables more intelligent automation because the platform actually understands the relationships in your financial data rather than just storing it.
+It doesn’t just centralize data — it normalizes, transforms and structures it through a semantic layer that understands finance objects like accounts, departments, cost centers and drivers.
+This semantic layer enables more intelligent automation because the platform understands the relationships in your financial data.

-If you want a clean, simple data layer that makes your spreadsheets more reliable without changing anything about how you work, Cube's architecture is well-matched.
-If you want a platform that not only governs your data but understands it and automates analysis on top of it, Aleph's architecture enables more.
+If you want a clean, simple data layer that makes your spreadsheets more reliable without changing how you work, Cube’s architecture is well-matched.
+If you want a platform that governs your data and automates analysis on top of it, Aleph’s architecture enables more.

 FP&A Capabilities

 Cube provides centralized data, automated refresh, version control and scenario management.
 Budget approval workflows and departmental templates are available.
-The platform handles multi-entity rollups cleanly.
+Multi-entity rollups work cleanly.
 This is effective core FP&A infrastructure that makes budgeting and forecasting more reliable and less manual.

 Aleph provides the same data centralization and governance but adds AI-driven automation on top.
-Forecast adjustments informed by historical patterns, automated variance detection and explanation and narrative generation for reports and board decks reduce the time between "data is ready" and "analysis is complete."
-Aleph's customers consistently report that tasks that used to take days now take minutes.
+Forecast adjustments informed by historical patterns, automated variance detection and explanation and narrative generation reduce the time between "data is ready" and "analysis is complete."
+Customers consistently report that tasks that used to take days now take minutes.

-Aleph's reporting is a strength.
-Automated generation of P&L, balance sheet and custom reports in Excel or Google Sheets with refreshable outputs tied to live data.
-Point-and-click data explorers, drill-through from summary numbers to source transactions and AI-generated narrative commentary all work within the spreadsheet environment.
-The reporting experience is deeper and more automated than Cube's.
+Reporting is a strength — automated P&L, balance sheet and custom reports in Excel or Google Sheets with refreshable outputs tied to live data, point-and-click data explorers and drill-through from summary numbers to source transactions.

 UX & Ease of Use